Pranav-github-pixel/Pranav-github-pixel/README.md

 ###

 <h4 align="left">Driven Developer, Designer, and Innovator<br><br>Focused on solving real-world problems through the fusion of electronics and software development.
-I thrive on testing new ideas, exploring emerging technologies, and creating solutions that make an impact.
+I thrive on testing new ideas, exploring emerging technologies and trying to forging innovations that make an impact.
 Always learning, always building.</h4>

 ###